plowsof/ccs-proposals-earning-estimate/monerokon-2023-ccs-1.md

 Please note that this is a **not-for-profit event** and the aim is to keep ticket prices as accessible for the public as financially possible, while keeping production quality high.

 The total cost of the event is estimated to be approximately 168,000€.
 To take into account uncertainties (_e.g._ the number of ticket, merch sales, sponsors, requests for bursaries), the CCS will be divided into 2 parts.
-In CCS-1, we are be seeking 553.67 XMR, which represents around 35-41% of the cost, assuming we reach the target ticket sales range (200-400) and the number of sponsors (15).
+In CCS-1, we are be seeking 553.67 XMR, which represents around 34-38% of the cost, assuming we reach the target ticket sales range (200-400) and the number of sponsors (15).
 We included a 15% contingency fund for emergencies or unexpected expenses.
-The budget for Prague can be found [here]( https://cryptpad.disroot.org/sheet/#/2/sheet/view/DWRJjhmFhIZSJddgkRDgbEi6gnMMnBFDjxpUPIiOA6Q/embed/) (**please note, that the budget is only a rough estimate and is subject to be updated**).
+The budget for Prague can be found [here](https://cryptpad.disroot.org/sheet/#/2/sheet/view/DWRJjhmFhIZSJddgkRDgbEi6gnMMnBFDjxpUPIiOA6Q/embed/) (**please note, that the budget is only a rough estimate and is subject to be updated**).

 **Sponsorship Target**
 | Sponsor type | Quantity | Price |